amitaysoffer/fund-explorer-page/README.md

 ## Technical Notes

+- When a user filters by region/domicile and then clicks the Show Managers button, the filters are cleared.
+I wasn't sure whether this is a glitch in the Figma design or the desired behavior, so I decided to go with the design.
 - Some funds don't have managers.
 I wasn't sure if I should add managers or not.
 Again, I didn't want to overcomplicate the design.
 I was told that I can "Feel free to add more managers," but by doing so, I might break parts of the design, like the region of each manager.
 So I decided to leave some funds without a manager, just as the design shows.
 - I did not have the fonts that appear in the design, so there is a discrepancy there.